Examination Policies: Finals, Midterms, General (2024)

 Make-up Examinations Policy

-University policy requires that students be permitted to make up examinations missed due to illness; religious holy days; military service obligations, including service-related medical appointments; other unavoidable circ*mstances; and University-sponsored activities (Operations Manual, IV-8.1).
+University policy requires that students be permitted to make up examinations missed due to illness; religious holy days; military service obligations, including service-related medical appointments; other unavoidable circumstances; and University-sponsored activities (Operations Manual, IV-8.1).
 Instructors must offer reasonable options without penalty to students who have missed examinations for legitimate reasons.

 It is the student's responsibility to contact the instructor as soon as possible about the reasons for a missed exam and, if the instructor so wishes, to provide appropriate documentation.